WICG/compression-dictionary-transport/README.md

 HTTP `Content-Encoding` is extended with a new encoding type and support for allowing responses to be used as dictionaries for future requests. *All actual header values and names still TBD*:

-* Server responds to a request for a cacheable resource with an `bikeshed-use-as-dictionary: <scope/path>`.
+* Server responds to a request for a cacheable resource with an `bikeshed-use-as-dictionary: <options>`.
 * The client will store a SHA-256 hash of the uncompressed response and the applicable `scope` for the resource with the cached response to identify it as a dictionary.
 * On future requests, the client will match a request against an available dictionary with the best-matching `scope`.
-If a dictionary is available for a given request, the client will add `sbr` to the `Accept-Encoding` request header as well as a `sec-bikeshed-available-dictionary: <SHA-256>` header with the hash of the best available dictionary.
+If a dictionary is available for a given request, the client will add `sbr` to the `Accept-Encoding` request header as well as a `sec-bikeshed-available-dictionary: sha-256=:<SHA-256>:` header with the hash of the best available dictionary (only SHA-256 is currently supported).
 * If the server has a compressed version of the request URL with the matching dictionary, it serves the dictonary-compressed response with `Content-Encoding: sbr` and `Vary: Accept-Encoding,sec-bikeshed-available-dictionary`.

 For interop reasons, `sbr` compression is only supported on secure contexts (similar to brotli compression).